-It stimulates the growth of lactic acid utilizing bacteria and the bacteria that convert molecular hydrogen to acetate in rumen.
-It also enhances activities of ﬁber digesting fungi in rumen which leads to enhanced digestive processes and the destruction of the metabolic intermediates that can result in ruminal dysfunction.
+It increases the number of rumen protozoa and improves neutral detergent ﬁber digestion.
+It stimulates acetogenic bacteria in the presence of methanogens which might result in more efﬁcient rumen fermentation.
+It stimulates the growth of lactic acid utilizing bacteria and the bacteria that convert molecular hydrogen to acetate in the rumen.
+It also enhances activities of ﬁber digesting fungi in the rumen which leads to enhanced digestive processes and the destruction of the metabolic intermediates that can result in ruminal dysfunction.

-LYC supplementations can beneﬁcially alter nitrogen metabolism in rumen which is reflected in the lower ammonia concentration and increased flow of microbial protein from the rumen to intestines for digestion.
+LYC supplementations can beneﬁcially alter nitrogen metabolism in the rumen which is reflected in the lower ammonia concentration and increased flow of microbial protein from the rumen to intestines for digestion.
 This suggests the indirect role of LYC in stimulating protein synthesis in dairy cattle.

 MODE OF ACTION OF PROPIONI BACTERIA

 Lactic acid is prone to getting accumulated in the rumen as its adsorption is much slower than that of propionic acid.
 Propionibacterium reduces ruminal lactic acid levels by converting lactic acid to propionic acid; maintains rumen pH at a higher level, which is friendlier to “ﬁbre digesting bacteria” and thus checks detrimental effects of acidosis.
-Propionic acid is used by ruminants to make blood glucose, milk protein, milk sugar and muscles.
+Propionic acid is used by ruminants to make blood glucose, milk protein, milk sugar, and muscles.

-- Increases butter fat yield
+• Increases butter fat yield

-- Improves ﬁbre digestion to get maximum production of VFA’s
+• Improves ﬁbre digestion to get maximum production of VFA’s

-- Provides more amino acids to the animal and increases the supply of microbial protein to intestines which saves cost of bypass protein
+• Provides more amino acids to the animal and increases the supply of microbial protein to intestines which saves cost of bypass protein

-- Less lactic acid and less methane is produced
+• Less lactic acid and less methane is produced

-- Optimizes ruminal health
+• Increases dry matter digestibility• Optimizes ruminal health